-Titration is defined as technique where a solution of fixed concentration is used to determine the concentration of second solution with an unknown concentration.
+Titration is a useful tool for determining the concentration of a wide range of substances, including acids, bases, and other chemicals.
 Scientists employ titration to assess the quantity of a constituent, or analyte, of a given sample.
 They accomplish this by adding a known quantity of another substance, called a standard solution, to the sample.

 To learn how to create a known concentration of a solution, check out this article on molarity.
 This standard solution contains the titrating reagent, or titrant.
 When titrant is added, it reacts with the analyte in a known proportion (according to the reaction equation) with the titrant, revealing its concentration and amount.

 Types of Titrations

 This kind of titration determines the concentration of an acid or the concentration of a base.
 The former investigation uses a basic standard solution to neutralize the sample, while the latter uses an acidic standard solution.
 You can also determine the strength of the acid or base by viewing the shape of the titration curve.

 This type of titration involves a redox chemical reaction between the analyte and the titrant, during which these substances transfer electrons.

 3. Precipitation Titrations